boutiques/boutiques/schema/README.md

 See the [cbrain-plugins-neuro repo](https://github.com/aces/cbrain-plugins-neuro/tree/master/cbrain_task_descriptors "Boutiques example descriptors at cbrain-plugins-neuro") for some example descriptors currently in use.

 More examples (TODO)
-* Inputs without command-line key.
+* Inputs without value-key.
-* List outputs without a command-line key.
+* List outputs without a value-key.